 - Milan Madonna - In the Sacrament Chapel, you find the Mailänder Madonna ("Milan Madonna"), an elegant wooden sculpture from the 13th century.
 It depicts the Blessed Virgin Mary with the infant Jesus and is the oldest representation of the Madonna in the cathedral.
 Give it a long, appreciate look as it is said to have miraculous powers.

 - Modern Mosaic Glass Window - In the south transept, marvel at the modern stained glass window created by German artist Gerhard Richter in 2007.
 Composed of more than 11,000 identically sized glass pieces, it offers the modern interpretation of a stained glass window.

 - South Tower - The platform of Cologne Cathedral’s south tower offers an impressive view at 100 meter high, 533 steps up.
 While the view at the top is the highlight, watch for the bell chamber as you march by.
 There are eight bells, including the St. Peters Bell which is the largest freely swinging church bell in the world at 24,000 kg.

 Getting to the Cologne Cathedral

 If arriving by metro or train, get off at the "Dom/Hauptbahnhof" stop.
 The Cologne Cathedral looms over the central railway station of Cologne.
 You can't miss it even within the station as it stands, massive and immovable, right next door.

 - You can not explore the main hall of the Cathedral during mass or services.

 - The altar and choir area are closed during confession.

 - The view from the Cathedral tower is breathtaking, but you will have to climb 509 stairs to reach the viewing platform.

-- If you decide to visit both tower and treasury chamber, get a combined entrance ticket for 5 Euro.
+- If you decide to visit both tower and treasury chamber, buy a combined entrance ticket.